auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

   ...
 ```

+Our app and API are now set up.
+They can be served by running `$ ng serve` from the root folder and `$ node server.js` from the `/server` folder.

-Our app is now set up.
-Let's take a look at how authentication is implemented.
+With the Node API and Angular app running, let's take a look at how authentication is implemented.

 ### Authentication Service